cscheid/cscheid.net/courses/fal16/cs444/lectures/week2.md

 HTML5 documents need a header, and this header should in most cases include a charset declaration.
 We'll always use UTF-8, so that when I write about the Blue Öyster Cult, you'll be able to read it.
-(Actually, it's because Mike Bostock loves [Unicode identifiers](https://github.com/mbostock/d3/issues/1817) [ಠ_ಠ](http://knowyourmeme.com/memes/%E0%B2%A0_%E0%B2%A0-look-of-disapproval).
+(Actually, it's because Mike Bostock used to love [Unicode identifiers](https://github.com/mbostock/d3/issues/1817) [ಠ_ಠ](http://knowyourmeme.com/memes/%E0%B2%A0_%E0%B2%A0-look-of-disapproval).
 Ensuring we use the same character set as d3 will save ourselves some potential